jeremyandrews/rqueue/README.md

 cargo test
 ```

-Alternatively, the daemon can be tested manually with curl.
+Alternatively, the daemon can be tested manually.
 First, run the daemon:

 ```bash
 cargo run
 ```

-Now, for example, add an object to the queue:
+Now, for example, add an object to the queue with curl:

 ```bash
 curl -X POST http://localhost:8000/ -H 'Content-type: application/json' --data '{"contents": "one"}'